Fledge Watch in Finland

 The owlet was returned to his nest and later fledged successfully.

-(*) National sports symbol: Finland’s soccer team has been nicknamed the “Eurasian Eagle Owls” ever since 6 June 2007 when an eagle owl landed on the field during a Euro 2008 Finland-vs-Belgium qualifying match at Helsinki Olympic Stadium.
-The game was suspended during the eagle owl’s visit and the crowd cheered “Huuhkaja!”
-Finland won the game 2-0.
-The owl was nicknamed Bubi and “Helsinki Citizen of the Year.”
-See a video of his game-time visit here.
+On 6 June 2007 the Euro 2008 Finland-vs-Belgium qualifying match was being held at the stadium when an eagle owl landed on the field and flew to the goal posts.
+The game was suspended during the owl’s visit while the crowd cheered “Huuhkaja!”
+(Finnish common name for the owl).
+Finland won the game 2-0, the owl was nicknamed Bubi and “Helsinki Citizen of the Year,” and Finland’s soccer team was nicknamed the “Eurasian Eagle Owls.”
+See a video of Bubi’s game-time visit here.
 (Bubi is not one of the parents of this owlet; Bubi’s territory is at the stadium.)

 4 thoughts on “Fledge Watch in Finland